Find members by call or SKCC number:

 Bill, W0EJ - SD - w0ej@goldenwest.net

-I am Bill Nixon W0EJ SKCC #10440S and since I am retired, I can be available weekdays and evenings for class, just drop me an email and we can work out a schedule.
-My background is available on QRZ.com/db and twice a year I am an active Advisor in CWops CW Academy Level 1 classes.
-We meet via SKYPE where we discuss issues you may be struggling with, practice copying, head copy, sending and work our way into practice QSOs and getting on the air.
-Since we use SKYPE for meetings, your geographical location is not an issue.
-If you are interested in learning Morse or increasing your proficiency, I'll be glad to help if you are willing to put in the time.
-There is no magic wand for learning Morse or increasing your proficiency but we do have some very successful techniques to assist you
+I am Bill Nixon W0EJ SKCC #10440S and since I am retired, I can be available weekdays and evenings for helping you, just drop me an email and we can work out a schedule.
+We meet via SKYPE where we discuss issues you may be struggling with: as examples, practice copying, head copy, sending and work our way into practice QSOs and getting on the air.
+I'll be glad to work with you if you are willing to put in the time.
+There is no magic bullet for learning Morse or increasing your proficiency, but we do have some very successful techniques to assist you.

 Top